tjolsen/tmpl/README.md

 TODO
 ====
-- Flesh out value_list to have similar capability to type_list
-    - value_list for_each, set, union, set_difference, symmetric_set_difference
 - make tv_pair (type-value pair) with a comparison operator<
 - zip function for type_list with value_list (yields type_list of tv_pair types)
 - list splitting at index (useful for merge-sort)